lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 I don’t have any blockers at this time.
 I recognized that my process was leading me slightly off track, but I now feel like I’m back on the right path.

+### Week 7:
+Last week, I focused on LinkedIn, both for its lifelong learning resources and for my project.
+I updated my profile, searched for and joined relevant groups, and explored different ways to find professionals for potential informational interviews.
+Additionally, I discovered Handshake through CU’s Career Services, which may also be a valuable resource for networking and job exploration.

+Next week, I will finalize the protocol for my informational/prototype interviews and create a targeted list of people I want to reach out to.
+This will help streamline the process and ensure I have a clear approach before initiating conversations.

+I don’t have any significant blockers, but I am facing a dilemma with my Handshake profile.
+The education section does not list my Education Specialist (EdS) degree in Administrative Leadership and Policy Studies as an option.
+Since it’s more advanced than a master’s but not a doctorate, I’m unsure how to accurately represent it within the platform’s forced-choice options.

+The process and timeline I’ve set up are working well.
+As I begin scheduling informational interviews, I anticipate some scheduling challenges due to potential conflicts between my work availability and that of the professionals I’m reaching out to.
+I plan to remain as flexible as possible to accommodate different schedules.